Chart Color Schemes

 Oyster Bay - Como - Jannali's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics indicates robust performance across Oyster Bay - Como - Jannali.
-Both younger and older age groups exhibit low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 67% of the total population (15,194 people), compared to Greater Sydney's 60.0%.
+Analysis shows Oyster Bay - Como - Jannali performed well on health metrics.
+Both younger and older age groups had low prevalence of common conditions.
+Private health cover was high at approximately 67% of total population (15,206 people), compared to Greater Sydney's 60.0% and national average of 55.3%.

 Frequently Asked Questions - Health